ACCA Registered

 Next Steps

-3. Get your UK tax exit right first — the company structure is secondary to your Statutory Residence Test position
+3. Get your UK tax exit right first.
+The company structure is secondary to your Statutory Residence Test position.
+Use our free HMRC compliance checklist to make sure nothing is missed.

-5. Get professional advice — a specialist can help you choose the right zone and structure for your specific situation
+6. Get professional advice.
+A specialist can help you choose the right zone and structure for your specific situation.

 Frequently Asked Questions